Wendy Williams’ Husband, Kevin Hunter, Accused Of 10-Year Affair With Sharina Hudson: Couple Shares Mailbox

 — Barry Tango (@urbanmode) September 25, 2017

-With intriguing allegations of violence and lawsuits settled out of court, the publication notes a dramatic union between Wendy, Kevin and their workplace relationship, along with Hudson’s alleged relationship with Hunter.
+With intriguing allegations of violence and lawsuits settled out of court, the publication notes a dramatic union between Wendy, Kevin, and their workplace relationship, along with Hudson’s alleged relationship with Hunter.
 Kevin reportedly called Sharina his “shawty,” and Sharina allegedly wants Hunter to leave Wendy.
 Williams allegedly doesn’t question Kevin on where he goes, with claims that Hunter “runs the show” in their expensive home.

 [Featured Image by Alan Diaz/AP Images]